 Tea Tree Shampoo: Tea Tree Oil and Its Many Benefits

 Tea tree oil is pressed from the leaves of the tea tree.
 Note: This isn’t the same plant that makes the leaves for your chai!
 Tea tree oil is toxic when ingested, so definitely don’t use it like regular tea.
 It is an essential oil, so it is extremely strong and needs to be diluted for use on skin and hair.
-Tea tree oil is lauded for having antibacterial, antimicrobial, anti-fungal, and insecticidal properties, making shampoo with tea tree oil a staple in most natural dandruff shampoo variants.
+Tea tree oil is lauded for having antibacterial, antimicrobial, anti-fungal, and insecticidal properties.
+This makes shampoo with tea tree oil a staple in most natural dandruff shampoo variants.
 It has a sharp, crisp, herbal scent, is light to the touch and is also light in color.

 We are big fans of coconut oil and Moroccan oil on hair.
 They are extra moisturizing, which can also benefit hair and scalp treatments.
-To mix, place several tablespoons of your carrier oil (your moisturizing oil) in a bowl, add a just a few drops of tea tree oil, then stir to combine.
-Apply to your hair and scalp and let soak in for no longer than half an hour (~30 minutes).
+To mix, place several tablespoons of your carrier oil in a bowl, add just a few drops of tea tree oil, then stir to combine.
+Apply to your hair and scalp and let soak in for no longer than half an hour.
 If you experience any discomfort, wash out immediately.

-Treatment for dandruff
+Treatment for Dandruff

 When used with a moisturizing carrier oil, tea tree shampoo benefits those suffering from dandruff symptoms like an itchy scalp and flakes.
 The carrier oil helps moisturizes hair and scalp to help heal dryness, while the tea tree oil combats the fungus that can exacerbate dandruff (dandruff is caused by a yeast called malasezzia).
 There are also several formulas available of tea tree oil in shampoo that you can use to alleviate your symptoms.
 We suggest trying a regular anti-dandruff duo as your first line of defense before D.I.Y.ing any more tea tree hair products for dandruff.
-We love Dove DermaCare Dryness & Itch Relief Anti-Dandruff Shampoo and Dryness & Itch Relief Anti-Dandruff Conditioner.
+We love Dove DermaCare Dryness & Itch Relief Anti-Dandruff Shampoo and Conditioner.